 NF: Passed-Failed criteria.
-The sealant class must also be indicated for the declared product. not required for interior use valid for all modules: Other performance characteristics in accordance with the manufacturer's technical documentation/declaration of performance
+The sealant class must also be indicated for the declared product. not required for interior use

 2.4 Delivery status

 Pasty in containers made of plastic, foil or metal.
 Typical container sizes contain 50 ml to 1000 ml of product.
 A combination of HDPE (high-density polyethylene) cartridges, cardboard and pallets was modelled for the LCA.
 For one and two component bonded glazing sealants (Module 5) 200 I metal drums and plastic or metal 20 I pails are used as containers.